Here are links to the food that will be served at Anya’s birthday tea (and dinner, if you chose to stay)

 English cucumber, shredded

 1. At least one day before you plan to make the sandwiches, cut the tofu into slices and pat dry.
 Freeze the tofu overnight, then thaw it in the refrigerator.
+Once it has thawed, squeeze it dry again.

 2. Combine the carrot, 2 tablespoons of the vinegar, 1 tablespoon of the sugar, and a large pinch of salt in a medium bowl; cover and refrigerate while you prepare the other ingredients.